collinbarrett/collinbarrett.github.io/_posts/2016-04-11-block-web-fonts.md

 Additionally, most of the time web fonts are downloaded from a third-party delivery network such as [Google Web Fonts](https://fonts.google.com/) or [Adobe Fonts](https://fonts.adobe.com/).
-One of the advantages of using these systems is that the likelihood that a visitor’s browser already has a font cached locally from a previous visit to any other site using the same font is relatively high.
+One of the advantages of using these systems is that the likelihood that a visitor's browser already has a font cached locally from a previous visit to any other site using the same font is relatively high.
 If browser caches the font, a re-download does not need to be initiated.
 Whether the font is cached locally or not, however, the client browser still creates an extra HTTP(S) connection to the third-party domain.

-There are some privacy concerns when your browser makes the link to the font network’s domain.
+There are some privacy concerns when your browser makes the link to the font network's domain.
 While they deny the practice, these services have the ability of [profiling](/tag/tracking/) your browser (using browser fingerprinting with your IP address and HTTP referer header) to track what sites you visit, building a valuable profile about you that they could sell to marketers.
 I like to think the best of companies, but since I cannot know for sure what business decisions